ChameleonCloud/docs/source/technical/sharing.rst

 Using an Invitation
 ^^^^^^^^^^^^^^^^^^^

-If your day pass request is approved, an email will be sent to you with an invite link.
+If your daypass request is approved, an email will be sent to you with an invite link.
 After clicking this link, you will be automatically added to the project.
 The email will also mention how long the invitation is for.
 When the invite is accepted, you will be taken to the project page for the